svissicchio/Repetita/README.txt

 Framework for repeatable experiments in Traffic Engineering.

+Extended documentation is reported on the GitHub Wiki: https://github.com/svissicchio/Repetita/wiki

 Features:
 - dataset with most instances from the Topology Zoo
 - a collection of traffic engineering algorithms and analyses of their results